mkinderwater/mk-piclock/README.md

 * Adds the clock name to the GUI header and browser title.
 * Keeps the displayed clock name current after configuration changes.
-* Adds Yellow, Green, and White display-color options.
+* Adds Yellow, Green, and White display-colour options.
-* Applies the selected display color to the Dashboard, message, and font previews.
+* Applies the selected display colour to the Dashboard, message, and font previews.
 * Removes continuous status polling from configuration pages.
 * Limits continuous status polling to the Dashboard.
 * Prevents Alarm, Display, Music, Message, Images, Bedtime Images, and Log forms from being rebuilt while they are being edited.